 In 1990 a project to record the remaining gravestones in this cemetery was completed.
 By then a number of the stones had completely worn away into holes, and others had lost their inscriptions.
 In 2000, another sweep was made to see what was left and the destruction by the weather and man (but mainly the weather) was serious enough to make us realize how fortunate it was that we had recorded that cemetery when we did.

-In 2013, a walk through this old place revealed a large number of people living there, nearly all the metal grave surrounds had been ripped out to sell as scrap and many of the graves were in a bad condition.
+In 2013, a walk through this old place revealed a large number of people living there, nearly all the metal grave surrounds had been ripped out to sell as scrap and a large number of the graves were in a bad condition.
 Some of the large trees had fallen and the whole area was so thick with dead leaves that it was not possible to see those gravestones, which had been laid flat.

-Briefly then, you will not find any gravestones here prior to 1845.
+Briefly then, one will not find any gravestones there prior to 1845.
 There is one exception and that is William Long, the Captain of the Locust, who was buried in the military section in 1822 and whose gravestone was attached to the boundary wall in an experiment at some time in the 1960s, to see if it would be a good idea to move all the remaining gravestones to the walls.
 Furthermore, there are no gravestones here beyond 1895.

 Mosenthals: A Metaphor for the Fortunes of Port Elizabeth